Thelma Rowell: Career at Berkeley

 In 1969, Rowell's husband was offered a faculty position at the University of California, Berkeley, and the family (now with two children) moved to California.
-At the time, university "anti-nepotism" rules restricting them from hiring mutiple members of the same family were common; these rules made it very difficult for women to get tenure-track jobs in higher education.
+At the time, university "anti-nepotism" rules restricting them from hiring multiple members of the same family were common; these rules made it very difficult for women to get tenure-track jobs in higher education.
 So, initially, Rowell's work at Berkeley was restricted to limited teaching roles; however, she continued to conduct research outside of the university, at the San Francisco Zoo.
 In the 1970s, with the influence of the Civils Rights movement, anti-nepotism policies ended and Rowell was appointed to the faculty at Berkeley in 1974.
 She established colonies of talapoin and patas monkeys there, and her team published several foundational papers about their social development and reproductive physiology.

 From 1978 to 1981, Rowell taught at the University of Nairobi as part of Berkeley’s exchange program.
 She promoted the development of primate field studies in the Kakamega Forest, western Kenya.
 She also encouraged primate-oriented research by Kenyans, two of whom became her doctoral students.

 Rowell disbanded the captive monkey colonies in Berkeley by the mid-1980s, in the face of increased government regulation and the rise of organized animal-rights protests.
 By this time, primatology had solidified into a field in its own right, with several dedicated journals and international conferences devoted to the discipline.
 Rowell found the singling out of primate study — and the assumption that primates are uniquely intelligent animals — problematic.
 To prove her point, she turned her attention to study some of the most maligned and "silly" mammals, sheep.